 Teleworking, can't we go back?

-More and more people are prioritizing their well-being rather than their jobs in Japan too, but resistance to change has not gone away.
-Many wonder if there will be a "rejection" of the new equilibrium, or if it will move forward.
+More and more people are prioritizing their well-being over their work in Japan too, but resistance to change has not gone away.
+Many wonder if there will be a "rejection" of the new equilibrium, or if we will move forward.

-It is clear that smaller companies may be slower to adapt to new styles of work than large companies such as Hitachi, Panasonic or telecom giant NTT.
+It's clear that smaller companies may be slower to adapt to new working styles than large companies like Hitachi, Panasonic or telecoms giant NTT.

 Remote work can also represent a problem for the training of new recruits, and this is an incontrovertible truth.

-Apart from this aspect, which will require adjustments and "hybrid and luminous" forms of work (as elsewhere, however) one trend is destined to remain: meeting and "living" in the office will no longer be so important for the Rising Sun.
+Apart from this aspect, which will require adjustments and "hybrid and luminous" forms of work (as elsewhere, however), one trend is destined to remain: meeting and "living" in the office will no longer be so important for the Land of the Rising Sun.

 Each person, each company must find a new balance, in his own way and with his own times.
 And wherever will be the seat of him, Minasan, otsukaresamadeshita.
 Or if you prefer, み な さ ん 、 お 疲 れ 様 で し た.